 Transactions

-forms, you will need to manipulate tables and state in order to say anything useful.
+Unless you are programming :const forms, you will need to manipulate tables and state in order to say anything useful.

-In relic, you manipulate your database with transact
+In relic, you manipulate your database with transact.

-is a function that accepts a database and a set of 'transaction ops', returning a new database with the ops applied.
+transact is a function that accepts a database and a set of 'transaction ops', returning a new database with the ops applied.

-A key idea with relic is that you can only manipulate tables, and you try to keep data in tables to a minimum, rederiving everything else with queries. materialization
+A key idea with relic is that you can only manipulate tables, and you try to keep data in tables to a minimum, rederiving everything else with queries. materialization enables high performance in the face of this.

 Ops